-3.1.3 Anonymity or pseudonymization of subscribers
+3.1.3 Anonymity or Pseudonymity of Subscribers

-The certificate types described in this document can be issue with pseudonyms, since this information is provided in the certificate and all validation of the subscriber authenticity is correctly performed.
+The certificate types described in this document can be issue with pseudonyms in specific cases, since this information is provided in the certificate and all validation of the subscriber authenticity is correctly performed.

-3.1.4 Rules for interpreting various name forms
+3.1.4 Rules for Interpreting Various Name Forms

-Distinguished names are made in accordance with the ETSI EN 319 412-1 v1.1.1 and RFC 5280.
+Distinguished Names are made in accordance with the ETSI EN 319 412-1 and RFC 5280.

-3.1.5 Uniqueness of names
+3.1.5 Uniqueness of Names

 All certificates issued under this policy have a serial number that provided them uniqueness.
+In case of SSL certificates, the domain name uniqueness is controlled by the Internet Corporation for Assigned Names and Numbers (ICANN).

-3.1.6 Recognition, authentication and role of trademarks
+3.1.6 Recognition, Authentication and Role of Trademarks